HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 When analyzing the canonical tag implemented in the raw HTML versus those relying on client-side JavaScript rendering, we identified that 0.68% of the mobile pages and 0.54% of the desktop ones include a canonical tag in the rendered but not the raw HTML.
 This means that there's only a very small number of pages that are relying on JavaScript to implement canonical tags.

 {# TODO(authors, editors): Consider rephrasing into two sentences.
 Also explain what the conflict is and what causes it. #}
-On the other hand, in 0.93% of the mobile pages and 0.76% of the desktop ones, we saw canonical tags implemented via both the raw and the rendered HTML, and there's a conflict between the URL specified in the raw versus the rendered HTML of the same pages, which can generate issues.
+On the other hand, in 0.93% of the mobile pages and 0.76% of the desktop ones, we saw canonical tags implemented via both the raw and the rendered HTML with a conflict happening between the URL specified in the raw versus the rendered HTML of the same pages.
+This can generate indexability issues as mixed information is sent to search engines about which is the canonical URL for the same page.

 A similar conflict can be found with the different implementation methods, with 0.15% of the mobile pages and 0.17% of the desktop ones showing conflicts between the canonical tags implemented via their HTTP headers and HTML `head`.